Nuclear Waste Watch

 In November 2020 Natural Resources Canada launched a review of Canada's Radioactive Waste Policy.
 Hundreds of Canadians and Canadian civil society organizations partcipated in a series of roundtable discussions with Natural Resources Canada and thousands submitted comments.
 In February 2022 Natural Resources Canada released a draft of their radioactive waste policy and thousands of comments were received by the April deadline.
 In April a national collaborative of public interest groups released "An Alternative Policy for Canada on Radioactive Waste Management and Decommissioning."

 In late 2022 Natural Resources Canada stated that the release of the final Radioactive Waste Policy would be delayed until 2023.
 On March 27 2023 the Minister issued a statement that the policy would be released "in the coming days".
-What for it HERE.
+It was released March 31st.
+Read it HERE.

 30 March 2023